radixmo/thunderstrap/README.md

 # Thunderstrap
-This is a basic child theme for WordPress which depends on the [UnderStrap Theme Framework] (https://github.com/holger1411/understrap).
+This is a basic and lightweight child theme for WordPress, which depends on the [UnderStrap Theme Framework] (https://github.com/holger1411/understrap) and features support for Bootstrap 4.

 ## How Thunderstrap Works
 As a child theme, Thunderstrap offers a convenient way to override the functions and template files of Understap (it's parent theme).